RezaSoleymanifar/neural/README.md

-neural is a Python libarary that allows algorithmic traders to leverage Deep Reinforcement Learning for trading equity.
-This package provide end to end support for designing, training and deploying deep reinforcement learning algorithms in real-time trading environments.
+neural is a Python libarary that allows algorithmic traders use Deep Reinforcement Learning for trading equity.
+This package provides end to end support for designing, training and deploying deep reinforcement learning algorithms in real-time trading environments.